wazuh/wazuh-documentation/source/azure/monitoring activity.rst

 1.2 Configuring the Activity log export
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once we access the log of activities, we select the option to export.
+Once we access the log of activities, select the option to export.

 .. thumbnail:: ../images/azure/storage_activity2.png
     :title: Storage